 I ended up eating several empanadas and about 3 different pastry desserts – even the lady who worked there was impressed!
 But honestly, this place is really nice and if you haven’t already, it’s a great place to try empanadas and enjoy a morning coffee.

 19. Join a Kayak Tour in La Leona River

 On this tour, you’ll learn about the history and landscape from your guide in a small intimate group setting.
-You’ll also get to visit the La Leona Petrified forest!
+You’ll also get to visit the Patagonian steppe (desert).

 This tour isn’t a beginner’s tour in my opinion and I recommend having at least kayaked once before (although they are two-person kayaks so as long as one of you has the experience, you should be fine.)
-The total distance paddled is about 14km and takes around 2.5 hours to complete.
+The total distance paddled is about 8 km (5 mi) and takes around 1.5 hours to complete.

 20. Explore Lago Argentina

 Along the shore, there are a few viewpoints and on a calm day, it’s really beautiful.
-This activity isn’t a must-do (especially if you make it for sunset!)
+This activity is a must-do (especially if you make it for sunset)!

 21. Hike El Calafate Mountain